JoakimOL/Ttm4135-compendium/src/13-email-security.md

 fail if an email states it is from one place, but in reality it is from another.
 No part of this scheme requires user interaction.

-Both headers and messages are signed, Unlike S/MIME (see @sec:TODO) where only the message content is signed.
+Both headers and messages are signed, Unlike S/MIME (see @sec:end:smime) where only the message content is signed.
 Another difference from S/MIME is that DKIM applies to all mail from domains that use it.
 S/MIME depends on whether each user uses it or not (and few people do).